Concierge ABA

 The eye contact springboard:

 These early eye contact 'habits’ serve as a springboard that allows for greater success with other exercises which call for eye contact.
 Foundational exercises such as following a point (see ABA Mini-Manual Level One: Tracking exercises) and teaching children to use a point will more likely be successful if these eye gaze habits are established.
 Pragmatics during requests, calling someone's name or delivery of items are more easily shaped as children are accustomed to looking up and responding to the ‘tracking prompt’.
 We can contrive exercises with ‘programmed uncertainty’ or ‘ambiguity’ so that children need to look back to us in order to obtain clarification on what to do or how to proceed.
-In other exercises 'deixic insistence' supports efforts to secure social awareness.
-Such exercises may be found in the ABA Mini-Manuals Level One and Level Two.
+Additionally, 'deixic insistence' baked into teaching practices supports efforts to secure social awareness (See ABA Mini-Manuals Level One and Level Two for countless exercises which stress this critical dimension of intervention).

 To summarize:

 It is important that children meet our gaze.
 Establishing eye contact should be fun filled.
 It is important to know that this can be accomplished without creating distress or discomfort in children...this is supported anecdotally and in the literature.
-Integrating eye contact into communication practices increases communication efficiencies and adds to the number of tools and related techniques in a child's communication toolbox.
+Integrating eye contact into communication/social practice increases communication efficiencies and adds to the number of tools and related techniques in a child's communication toolbox.